NielsHolst/UniSim3Doc/doc/models/vg.md

 ##### Step 3.
 Update heat fluxes

-The convective/conductive heat fluxes are governed by the layer $U$-values.
+The convective/conductive heat fluxes are governed by the layer $$U$$-values.
 This step affects both layers and volumes, except the light and heating layers, for which the heat fluxes are fixed:

 ```
         Layer   T     C     E    E_     A    A_   U  U_     H    H_